hapax/hapax.github.io/assets/maximal.md

 might naively suggest that the speed of light is *the same* in any inertial reference frame, i.e. a set of coordinates moving at a constant speed.
-As a true believer in the elegance and sufficiency of Maxwell's laws, Einstein decided that this naive interpretation was correct, and Michelson-Morley seemed to confirm it.
 This naive proposal is called the *Principle of Relativity*:

 ---